 Interferon Beta-1a Vials (Avonex)

-Generic Name: Interferon Beta-1a Vials (Avonex) (IN ter FEER on BAY ta)
+Generic Name: Interferon Beta-1a Vials (Avonex) (in ter FEER on BAY ta won aye)

 Brand Name: Avonex

 Medically reviewed by Drugs.com.
 Last updated on Sep 5, 2020.

 - It is used to treat MS (multiple sclerosis).

 What do I need to tell my doctor BEFORE I take Interferon Beta-1a Vials?